yvlawy/MoellonToolkit/README.md

 # List of implemented dialog boxes
 See the images of dialog boxes in the folder: Docs\Dialogs.

-The classic error message.
+The classic error message:
 ![The Error dialog box](Docs/Dialogs/dlgError.jpg)

-The Information message.
+The Information message:
 ![The Information dialog box](Docs/Dialogs/dlgInformation.jpg)

-The Warning message.
+The Warning message:
 ![The Warning dialog box](Docs/Dialogs/dlgWarning.jpg)

 ![The Question dialog box](Docs/Dialogs/dlgQuestion.jpg)